Breword/tmux/Advanced-Use.md

 This "do what I mean" behaviour is effective when tmux is used interactively but for scripting care must be taken that targets are correct.
-This is best done by taking care to note whether a command wants a session, a window or a pane and by using IDs and the full target the command needs.
+This is best done by noting whether a command wants a session, a window or a pane and by using IDs and the full target the command needs.

 In a target, each of `session`, `window` and `pane` can have several different
 forms: